vchakrab/DiffDel/README.md

 1. Clone the repository to your machine.

 Our implementation depends on the following requirements, which `install.sh` will install for you automatically.
+We provide compatibility with Linux-based machines for installations, but for our experiments, we ran them on macOS.

 # Requirements